-The recent announcement the Big Four accounting firm Price Waterhouse Coopers (PwC) that it is opening a law firm in Washington, D.C., could be the harbinger of revolutionary change in the practice of law.
+In 2017, there was an announcement from the Big Four accounting firm Price Waterhouse Coopers (PwC)that it is opening a law firm in Washington, D.C., which could be a harbinger of revolutionary change in the practice of law.
 In the United States, law firms operate under archaic rules that limit law firm ownership to lawyers.
 This is why all law firms are partnerships rather than corporations.
 It's also why most law firms are under capitalized since they can't raise money from non-attorney investors or have an IPO like other businesses.
 As a result, they do not have the resources to invest in the systems and personnel that would permit them to modernize more quickly and provide more efficient and cost effective services to clients.

 Of course, the medical profession has a lot of the same issues and seems able to resolve them without limiting non-physician investment in for-profit hospitals and medical practices.
 And even in non-profit hospitals, the management can include non-physicians.